sxaxmz/handle_scanned_pdf/README.md

 Challenges:
 - OCR performance and accuracy may vary based on the type of inputted data.
-- The text position on the custom searchable PDF creation (using easyocr) might not be 100% accurate as it takes the mean of top-right and bottom-right to produce x and y.
+- The text position on the custom searchable PDF created (using easyocr) might not be 100% accurate as it takes the mean of top-right and bottom-right to produce x and y.

 ![Input_Output_Breakdown](img/handle_scanned_pdf.drawio.png)